NVIDIA/spark-rapids/docs/supported_ops.md

 <td rowSpan="4">Lower</td>
 <td rowSpan="4">`lower`, `lcase`</td>
 <td rowSpan="4">String lowercase operator</td>
-<td rowSpan="4">This is not 100% compatible with the Spark version because in some cases unicode characters change byte width when changing the case.
-The GPU string conversion does not support these characters.
-For a full list of unsupported characters see https://github.com/rapidsai/cudf/issues/3132</td>
+<td rowSpan="4">This is not 100% compatible with the Spark version because the Unicode version used by cuDF and the JVM may differ, resulting in some corner-case characters not changing case correctly.</td>
 <td rowSpan="2">project</td>
 <td>input</td>
 <td> </td>